fleetdm/fleet/handbook/product.md

 **External links**

-For a link that navigates the user to an external site (ex. fleetdm.com/docs), use the `$core-blue` color and `xs-bold` styling for the link's text.
+For a link that navigates the user to an external site (e.g., fleetdm.com/docs), use the `$core-blue` color and `xs-bold` styling for the link's text.
 Also, place the link-out icon to the right of the link's text.

 ## Release